-This flow can be used for a client that accesses resources on behalf of a user (resource owner) which credentials the client knows.
-The client can be, for example, a device operating system or a highly privileged application.
+Suitable for an application that accesses resources on behalf of a user (resource owner) which credentials the application knows.
+The application can be, for example, a device operating system or a highly privileged application.

-<Space service URL>/oauth/token by adding the following parameters to the entity-body of HTTP request in the
+Add the following parameters to the entity-body of the HTTP request in the

 application/x-www-form-urlencoded format with UTF-8 character encoding:

 Required.
 Specifies the grant type in an OAuth 2.0 request.
 Set value to

 Required.
 The resource owner password.

 Required.
 A space separated list of rights required to access specific resources in Space.

 Indicates whether the application requires access to Space when the user is not online.
 Allowed values: